-Failing satisfactory settlement of a grievance at Step Three, and pursuant to this Article, the Union may submit the dispute to arbitration within:
+Failing satisfactory settlement of a grievance at Step Three, and pursuant to this article, the Union may submit the dispute to arbitration or expedited arbitration under Article 9 (Arbitration).
+Such referral shall be done within:

-- (a) 30 days after the Employer designate's decision has been received, or - (b) 30 days after the Employer designate's decision was due.
+- (a) 30 calendar days after the employer designate's decision has been received, or - (b) 30 calendar days after the employer designate's decision was due.